perfsonar/ansible-role-perfsonar-maddash/README.md

+**Archived, MaDDash is not supported anymore by the perfSONAR project.**

 perfSONAR-maddash Ansible role
 ================================

-Install and manage a perfSONAR MadDash dashboard.
+Install and manage a perfSONAR MaDDash dashboard.

 Requirements
 ------------